-Everyone loves a restaurant-style New York Cheesecake and admittedly Cheesecake Factory makes some of the best cheesecake you’ll ever have.
+Everyone loves restaurant-style New York Cheesecake, and admittedly, Cheesecake Factory makes some of the best cheesecake you’ll ever have.

-How do I make a graham cracker crust for my New York Cheesecake?
+How do I make a graham cracker crust?

 After you’ve blended all the ingredients together, pour the batter into the springform pan and level it out using an offset spatula.

 How do I make a cheesecake that doesn’t crack?

 Baking a perfect cheesecake without those ugly cracks is easier than you might think.